 Renter’s Insurance may also include liability coverage to protect you if someone were to get hurt at your residence.
 Also, Renter’s Insurance may cover losses to the building and other tenants should you inadvertently cause a loss.
 For example, Renter’s Insurance may cover your expenses if you were to accidentally run your bathtub over and cause water damage to the buildings, hallway carpet, and your downstairs neighbor’s personal property.

-You may be surprised to learn that renter's insurance is not that expensive.
-The only thing you're insuring is the contents of your apartment, so your premiums can be as little as $20 a month.
-You can lower that cost even further by getting a policy with roommates, increasing your deductible or having multiple policies with the same carrier (renter's and auto insurance, for example).
-It's certainly cheaper than replacing all your possessions after a disaster.
+You may be surprised to learn that renter’s insurance is not that expensive.
+The only thing you’re insuring is the contents of your apartment, so your premiums can be minimal.
+You can lower that cost even further by getting a policy with roommates, increasing your deductible or having multiple policies with the same carrier (renter’s and auto insurance, for example).
+It’s certainly cheaper than replacing all your possessions after a disaster.

 Some insurance companies offer discounts to their customers with multi-policies and for quality construction and for electronic fire alarm systems, sprinkler systems and intruder alarm systems.
 You should inquire about these discounts with your insurance representative.